Select Page

 Send the request over the network

-You will be able to send the payload to the request body using a String or a JSON object.
-You can also send the JSON file as the payload to the request body.
+You can send payload data using a String or a JSON object.
+A JSON file can also be used as the request body payload.

 Verifying the received Response